EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 This guide assumes you have successfully registered your account on B2SHARE using your institutional credentials through B2ACCESS.

 ## The account page
-Go to the [B2SHARE website](https://b2share.eudat.eu).
+To create new tokens for personal use, you need to register them on the account tokens page of the [B2SHARE website](https://b2share.eudat.eu).
 After logging in, navigate to your [account page](https://b2share.eudat.eu/youraccount/display) by clicking on your name on the home page of B2SHARE.

 Click on the wrench next to 'Account' to go to your [profile settings page](https://b2share.eudat.eu/account/settings/profile).
 Select the bottom option in the left menu to go to the application and token [settings page](https://b2share.eudat.eu/account/settings/applications).
 Here you can register new application and tokens to use within your own applications and scripts.